PART 1

 These molecules have been banned for use in EU markets and were among others listed by non-governmental organizations who tabled a petition to Kenya parliament in 2019 for their withdrawal from Kenyan markets.

 The petitioners demanded an immediate withdrawal of the chemical pesticides because of their harmful nature.
-The pesticides Control Products Board (PCPB) was tasked to do a review of 30 pesticide products that were of concern tabled in a report by a Civil Society Organization Route to Food.
+The Pesticides Control Products Board (PCPB) was tasked to review 30 pesticide products that were of concern, as tabled in a report by a Civil Society Organization Route to Food.

 The review is ongoing while farmers continue to use them.